electricimp/AzureIoTHub/README.md

 ## Authentication

-The Azure Portal provides the *connectionString* parameter needed to create an iothub.Registry or iothub.Client object, see the instructions below to get either a registry or device Connection String.
+The Azure Portal provides a *Connection String*.
+This is needed to create an iothub.Registry or iothub.Client object, follow the steps below to get either a *Registry Connection String* or *Device Connection String*.

-To use the Device Registry you will require owner-level permissions.
+To get the *Registry Connection String* you will require owner-level permissions.

 0. Open the [Azure Portal](https://portal.azure.com/)
 0. Select or create your Azure IoT Hub resource